Arya-86/ML_stacked_models/README.md

 Contributions
 We welcome contributions to this project.
-Please refer to the CONTRIBUTING.md for guidelines on how to make a contribution.
+Please email for guidelines on how to make a contribution.

 License
 This project is licensed under the MIT, which allows for personal and educational use.
 For more details, see LICENSE.md.